 Emmaus groups gather 6-12 people regularly for a time of prayer, conversation, and fellowship.
 The purpose of these groups is to help members connect more deeply with God and one another.
 Groups pattern their life together around the Four Pillars: spiritual connection, mutual care and support, prayer, and service.
 Some groups may be intergenerational and include people from a variety of backgrounds; others may serve as affinity groups for people of a common experience or identity.
 These groups may be time-limited or may meet for the long term at the discretion of members and facilitators.

 Focus groups gather 5 to 15 people around a particular topic: a book, a course, a spiritual practice, etc. The purpose of these groups is to foster ownership of faith through dedicated study or practice, all while supported by others on the same journey of faith.
 Focus groups of different topics may pop up throughout the program year.
 In most cases, these groups have no prerequisite other than a curious mind and attentive heart.
-Three focus groups will be offered this fall.
-Additional details about each are in the Connect: Small Groups form.
-Please note that the registration deadline for these groups is September 22, 2024.

 Light Comes in the Morning: A Racial Healing Book Study